ZZ-Cat/CRSFforArduino/README.md

 ## Compatible receivers

-Generally speaking, if your transmitter & receiver combo supports ExpressLRS or TBS Crossfire, it's automatically compatible.
+Any receiver that uses the Crossfire Protocol is compatible with CRSF for Arduino.
-Keep in mind that CRSF for Arduino is tested almost exclusively on ExpressLRS hardware.
+Generally this applies to any TBS Crossfire and TBS Tracer receiver, and any receiver that's running ExpressLRS firmware.

 For wiring, here is how you do it: